Here’s What is Open in Amsterdam

 Keep in mind that the EU-wide entry ban for non-essential travel is still in effect until at least June 15, 2020.

-Public transport never came to a complete halt during the height of the coronavirus crisis.
+Public transport in Amsterdam never came to a complete halt during the height of the coronavirus crisis.
 However, the number of bus-, tram-, and metro lines was greatly reduced.
 There were also fewer departures than normal.

-Service is being restored in steps.
-But customers will have to observe a number of rules.
+Note that travelers will have to observe a number of rules.